Salesforce Success Story: 3X ROI Within 12 Months

 Before adopting Salesforce Sales Cloud, the company relied on spreadsheets, disconnected CRM systems, and manual reporting processes.
 These tools lacked real-time visibility and made it difficult for leadership to monitor performance, forecast revenue, and coach sales representatives effectively.

-The management team recognized the need for a modern, scalable platform that could unify sales activities and provide actionable insights.
+The management team recognised the need for a modern, scalable platform that could unify sales activities and provide actionable insights.
 After evaluating several options, Salesforce Sales Cloud was selected as the core system for driving sales excellence.

 Challenges Faced Before Implementation